umlx5h/gtrash/README.md

 ### Can I alias `rm=gtrash put`?

-Not recommended due to potential risks, unintentionally executing actual `rm` commands, especially with `sudo rm` or on SSH servers.
+You can but I do not recommend due to potential risks, unintentionally executing actual `rm` commands, such as `sudo rm` or on SSH servers.

 As `gtrash` isn't fully compatible with `rm`, it's prudent to establish different aliases to avoid confusion and prevent accidental deletion of files.